JWang1414/fall2025/computational/final/Review.md

 \frac{dx}{dt} = v \qquad \frac{dv}{dt} = \frac{F(x)}{m}
 $$
 The Verlet method is effectively a two variable leapfrog method with 1/2 the cost.
 It still retains energy conservation.
 Equations on pg 88.
+# Adaptive time stepping
+Instead of using a constant time step, we can change the time step according to some target accuracy.
+Generally speaking, the error in each step will vary according to the conditions of the system of differential equations.
+Our goal here is to use shorter time steps for worse conditioning, and longer time steps for better conditioning.

+This is generally accomplished by computing 2 time steps to determine $x_{1}$ and $x_{2}$ to gain a rough estimate of the error, and then computing a 3rd RK4 step to actually progress the simulation.
+Despite this, adaptive time stepping is typically faster because it uses less steps.
+# Bulirsch-Stoer method
+An adaptation of the leapfrog method using the modified midpoint (MMP) method.
+Essentially, with a few clever adjustments, this method cancels out some of the errors in the leapfrog method, and so is more accurate.
+- Study this because I don't really get it
+# Boundary Value Problems
+## Shooting method
+Given some set of boundary values, choose some initial conditions, integrate the equations, and then adjust the initial conditions until they fit the conditions you require.

+The value that we "shoot" can be adjusted depending on the problem.
+For example, inside a quantum well the eigenvalues must satisfy the conditions on the left and right walls of the well.
+So instead we can vary the energies $E$ to determine the energy eigenvalues $E_{n}$.
+# Stability
+Even for physically stable systems, numerical methods can be unstable, and contain errors that grow.

+The forward Euler method, for example, can be unstable for some functions if the time step is large enough.
+This is because the adjustment for each time grows larger and larger over time, and eventually balloons to infinity.
+# Classifying PDEs
+Parabolic, elliptic, and hyperbolic PDEs
+# Elliptic equations
+## Jacobi relaxation method
+Approximate the small adjustments in the discretization of the equation and repeatedly apply it over a space so that it eventually converges to the solution.
+- Always stable
+## Overrelaxation method
+Identical to Jacobi relaxation, but we have added a relaxation parameter.
+Increasing the relaxation parameter can increase the convergence speed, but it also risks instability
+## Gauss-Seidel method
+Newer values in the relaxation are updated as they are computed, as opposed to going through the whole system in several passes, each pass accounts for the current one.
+This converges quicker, and also requires less space.

+Can be combined with overrelaxation to make it even quicker.
+# Parabolic PDEs
+## FTCS method
+Essentially, we discretize our region in space and time, and then propagate the solution based on the initial conditions.

+If you conduct Veon Neumann stability analysis for the FTCS method, you will find that it is stable for parabolic equations, but always diverges for the wave equation.
+- Remember to review Von Neumann stability analysis
+# The implicit method
+Explicitly, we would compute the following time step from the current one.
+Implicitly, we shift to compute the previous time step from the current one, and then move forward one time step.
+This accomplishes the same thing, but the equations are different.

+Stability analysis reveals here that the implicit method is unconditionally stable, but it will exponentially decay.
+## Crank-Nicolson
+The way we fix the decaying issue is to combine both the explicit and implicit methods.
+This combination overall makes it so that the growth factor of the system is 1.

+It is also more accurate.
+It is 2nd-order accurate in time, whereas the explicit and implicit methods are 1st-order.
+# Spectral methods
+Essentially, express the problem in the basis of spectral functions using Fourier transforms.
+In this way, the result at any point in time can be determined just by evaluating the new function that is in the spectral space.

+It relies on finding a set of orthogonal functions to use, and so can be difficult to implement in complicated geometries.
+# Random numbers
+Computers cannot actually generate random numbers, and it is also very challenging to see if generated numbers are legitimately random.
+Generally speaking, we attempt to search for correlations.

+Pair-wise correlations, for example, are an example of checking correlations in a large dataset.
+We can check if the random number distributions have a desired moment, or if particular permutations of numbers are occurring with equal probability.

+If you need a weighted distribution, like a distribution with a non-linear distribution function, than you can use a transformation to function to convert a linear distribution into a non-linear one.
+Python also has functions for normal distributions, for example.
+# Monte Carlo integration
+Leverages random numbers to determine the value of complex integrals.
+Monte Carlo integration is most powerful for pathological functions, fast-varying functions, or nested/complicated integrals.

+All these factors are especially true in the case of complex domains.

+Numerous variations:
+- Hit of miss
+- Mean value
+- Importance sampling
+# Monte Carlo simulation
+Using random numbers to simulate chaotic systems.
+In our case, we use it to simulate statistical mechanics, where the energy levels in a system have a chance to increase or decrease, depending on the latent energy in the system.
+This is called the *Markov Chain* method.
+# Simulated annealing
+Using MC simulations to find the global minimum or maximum of a system.

+Essentially, the problem of finding a min/max can also be interpreted as searching for the "ground state energy" of a system.
+Simulated annealing is done by starting with a relatively high temperature, and slowly decreasing the temperature in the system to see what the final state of the system becomes.

+Of course, because it is random, this is not perfectly accurate.
+But it has pretty good chances of being correct.